 Catherine Nicole Coleman is Digital Research Architect for the Stanford University Libraries and Research Director for Humanities + Design, a research lab at the Center for Spatial and Textual Analysis.
 Nicole works at the intersection of the digital library and digital scholarship as a lead architect in the design and development of research services.
 She is currently leading an AI initiative within the Library to make the collections of maps, photographs, manuscripts, data sets and other assets more easily discoverable, accessible, and analyzable.
 Her work within Humanities + Design is encoding interpretive method in tools to create human-centered applications of machine intelligence in support of research

 VALA2020 Plenary Session 6

-Cecily Walker is an Assistant Manager at Vancouver Public Library, where she focuses on user experience, community digital projects, digital collections, and the intersection of social justice, technology, and public librarianship.
+Cecily Walker is a passionate librarian with 15 years experience in the profession.
+Currently based in Vancouver, her unique professional journey spans user experience, community digital projects, digital collections, and the intersection of social justice, technology and public librarianship.
 It was her frustration with the way that software was designed to meet the needs of highly technical users rather than the general public that led her to user experience, but it was her love of information, intellectual freedom, and commitment to social justice that led her back to librarianship.
 VALA represents Cecily’s first trip to Australia, but she hopes it won’t be her last.